Summary

 Notable Quotes

-"Understanding local culture is often the make or break for success in global expansions."
+"Understanding local culture and context is often the make or break for success in global expansions."

 More Videos